masa-kawabata/Assignment-4/assignment4.md

 All of the three baseball players that I listed were born in Japan and currently play "Major League Baseball" in the United States.
 All three players were considered the best Japanese baseball player of all time, they are well respected in the country of Japan.

+The following order is by when did the player arrive to play in the MLB.

 The first player, Ichiro Suzuki, currently plays for the Seattle Mariners and is considered the best hitter in the World.
 He was the First Japanese Baseball Player to play in the United States.
 He has more than **3000 hits** in the MLB, which he is already predicted to be joining the Baseball Hall of the Fame in the future.